TeamSquixl/fireball/docs/zh/fireball/scripting/class.md

     var Sprite = Fire.Class({
         extends: Node,
         constructor: function () {
+            // before this code is executed, parent's constructor is already called
-            // 子构造函数被调用前，父构造函数已经被调用过，所以 this.name 已经被初始化过了
+            // so this.name is defined.
             console.log(this.name);    // "node"
-            // 重新设置 this.name
+            // assign another value to this.name
             this.name = "sprite";
         }
     });